C++23: deducing “this” into Rust traits

 };

-This really couldn’t look any simpler, we’re just inheriting from it, and implementing the required method by copypasting the signature.
-We’ll analyze this usage code:
+We’re just inheriting from it, and implementing the required method by copypasting the signature.
+Let’s analyze the usage code:

 Fido fido;